MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-channel-moderation-in-teams.md

 Team owners can also add team members as moderators.
 A team owner might not have the subject matter expertise at the channel level to best support channel moderation.
 By allowing specific team members to moderate a channel, the responsibility of managing content and context within a channel is shared between team owners and channel moderators.
 For example, a team owner can add business owners or content owners as moderators, which lets them control information sharing in that channel.

 > [!NOTE]
-> Currently, channel moderation is available for standard channels.
-It's not available for private channels.
+> Channel moderation is available for standard channels.
+It's not available for the General channel or private channels.

 ## What can a channel moderator do?